Counseling Degrees & Licenses in North Carolina

 UNC at Charlotte’s master of arts in counseling has three concentrations: addiction counseling, school counseling, and clinical mental health counseling.
 The addiction specialization prepares students to work effectively in various treatment settings and with a variety of addictive behaviors.
 The school counseling concentration prepares students to be effective educational leaders in K-12 grades in both public and private schools.

-The clinical mental health counseling concentration prepares students to provide a variety of counseling services to all age groups and family units.
+The clinical mental health counseling concentration prepares students to provide various counseling services to all age groups and family units.
 Students can add on a concentration in play therapy to each of these areas.
-Students can also complete a graduate certificate in gerontology while completing their degree in any of these areas.
+Students can also complete a graduate certificate in antiracism or gerontology while completing their degree in any of these areas.
 The program can be completed in two years if full-time courses are begun in the summer.

 • Location: Charlotte, North Carolina